 Instead of deeding your house to someone else, you can write a will that gives ownership of your home to that person after your death.
 If you have a very large estate, contact an estate planning attorney for specific advice on your situation.

-Why will deeding my house mean I will no longer own it?
+Why will deeding my house mean I will no longer own my house?

 How can deeding my house leave out some of my heirs?

-By deeding part ownership in your property to any person (including a child or children) as "joint tenants [with you] with full rights of survivorship," your other heirs have no enforceable legal claim on the property.
-Upon your death, the person named as joint owner will own the property outright, even if your Will expresses a different intent, such as dividing ownership among all your children.
-An oral agreement between you and a child to distribute the property to others is not binding.
+By deeding joint ownership in your property to any person (including one of your children), your other heirs have no enforceable legal claim on the property.
+Upon your death, the person named as joint owner will own the property outright, even if your will says otherwise.
+An oral agreement between you and your child to distribute the property to others is not legally binding.

 What are the tax consequences of deeding my house?